 Using multi-component principal identifiers it is straightforward to implement a variety of standard security mechanisms.
-For example, the military "need-to-know" list corresponds to a series or access control list entries with explicit user names but (possibly) asterisks in the remaining fields.
+For example, the military "need-to-know" list corresponds to a series of access control list entries with explicit user names but (possibly) asterisks in the remaining fields.
 The standard government security compartments are examples of additional partitions, and would be implemented by extending the principal identifier to four or more parts, each additional part corresponding to one compartment in use at a particular installation.
-(Every person would be either in or out of each such compartment.)
 A restriction of access to users who are simultaneously in two or more compartments is then easily expressed.
+We have used the term "object" to describe the entities catalogued by the storage system with the intent of implying that segments are not the only kinds of objects.
+Currently, four kinds of objects are implemented or envisioned: